mbleron/ExcelGen/README.md

 Using SQL*Plus, connect to the target database schema, then :
 1. Install ExcelGen and dependencies using script [`install.sql`](./install.sql).
+2. If your schema does not have a grant to DBMS_CRYPTO, you can use script [`install_nocrypto.sql`](./install_nocrypto.sql), but will not be able to call the *setEncryption* procedure.

 ## Quick Start